 iii Cross-border transactions

 Cross-border transactions are generally governed by English law, while the provisions of Greek private international law may also play a role.
-A major concern locally is what will happen when the United Kingdom finally exits the EU, in particular with regard to works purchased in the United Kingdom or imported from, for example, the United States via the United Kingdom.
+A major concern locally is what will happen with regard to works purchased in the United Kingdom or imported from the United States via the United Kingdom, for example.

 For an artwork to be exported, a licence is required from the National Gallery.
 Antiquities and icons are subject to special regulations, which generally restrict their export.
 This is also the case for a handful of other artists' works, (e.g., the artist Theophilos), which form part of the list of domestic cultural treasures.